PQCA/TAC/Processes/content-review-process.md

 ### **Step 5: Promotion & Amplification**

-* Content Review Team members are encouraged to share the published blog post on their **personal and organizational social channels** to help amplify community visibility and engagement.
+* Content Review Team members are encouraged to share the published content on their **personal and organizational social channels** to help amplify community visibility and engagement.